-Urea is not compatible with superphosphate, maxi sulphur super, magnesium oxide, calcium ammonium nitrate, copper sulphate and cobalt sulphate.
+Urea is not compatible with superphosphate, sulphur super 30, magnesium oxide, calcium ammonium nitrate, copper sulphate and cobalt sulphate.
 Flexi-N (magnesium coated urea) can be used as a substitute when mixing with super-based products.

 Urea can be compatible with potassium chloride, triple super, lime and calcium nitrate under special circumstances.

 Segregation may occur when mixed with product with differences of particle size, please refer to our compatibility chart below.